karlchris/data-engineering/docs/learning-python/oop/class/README.md

 The initializer is automatically called when an object of the class is created.
 Now that we will be using initializers to make objects, a good practice would be to initialize all of the object properties when defining the initializer.

+!!! warning

-> It is important to define the initializer with complete parameters to avoid any errors.
+    It is important to define the initializer with complete parameters to avoid any errors.
 Similar to methods, initializers also have the provision for optional parameters.

 ## Challenges